 Translation skills are developed and sharpened by the inductive method through the translation of selected passages from the historical writings of the New Testament.
 Translation and the acquisition and retention of vocabulary are emphasized.
-Note: Master's students may take the course for elective credit only.
+Note: Master's students may take the cour